-Technical SEO audits, on-page SEO audits, and off-page SEO audits should all be done on a regular basis.
+Regularly conducting technical SEO audits, on-page SEO audits, and off-page SEO audits is essential.

-In the second episode of Google’s SEO & Devs web series on YouTube, which is dedicated to the topic of SEO audits, a number of pieces of advice are offered.
+A wealth of advice is shared in the second episode of Google’s SEO & Devs web series on YouTube, which focuses on SEO audits.

 PDF reports are no good